Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

 - A list is either `%` or a cons cell where the right hand side is a list.
   Hence, `(a . b)`, `a`, `(a . (b . c) . %)` are not lists, but `(a . ((b . %) . %))`, `(a . %)` are lists.
 - `(a b c)` notation stands for the list `(a . (b . (c . %)))`.
 Hence, `(procedure a b c)` stands for `(procedure . (a . (b . (c . %))))`. `((a b) c)` stands for `((a . (b . %)) . (c . %))`.
 - In Eloquent, every piece of data is either a cons cell or an atom.
-The only three possible types for atoms are unsigned scalar, core procedure, or `%`.
-An atom may be checked for with the procedure `atom?`, `%` with the procedure `nil?`, core procedure type with `procedure?`, and equality of two pieces of data with `eq?`.
+The only three possible types for atoms are unsigned scalar, procedure, or `%`.
+An atom may be checked for with the procedure `atom?`, `%` with the procedure `nil?`, procedure type with `procedure?`, and equality of two pieces of data with `eq?`.
 Giving atoms as arguments to `car` or to `cdr` is an ERROR.
 - Variables, declared using bind or as lambda arguments, are replaced with their associated value.
   In the case of lambdas, their arguments are replaced with the evaluation of the provided expression in the procedure call.
   For example, `(lambda (myvar) (nand myvar 1))` would have `myvar` in the body replaced with the first argument it is passed,